By Sandra Simpson

 Basho, tr Jane Reichhold

 The Dutch were required to send an annual delegation to meet the Shogun in Edo but in 1650, due to the serious illness of the Shogun Ietsuna Tokugawa, the delegation was forced to wait in the city for several months.
-The long wait and a foreign surgeon – German surgeon Caspar Schamberger – unemployed at the delegation’s inn saw some high-level officials suffering from diseases of old age invite Schamberger to their residences.
+The long wait and a foreign doctor – German surgeon Caspar Schamberger – unemployed at the delegation’s inn saw some high-level officials suffering from diseases of old age invite Schamberger to their residences.
 Successful treatments brought more patients of rank and name, giving social credibility to the medical practices of the redheads (as the Dutch were called).
 Schamberger was asked to stay in Edo for another 6 months, sparking a lasting interest in Western medical treatment and giving birth to kasuparu-ryū geka (Caspar-style surgery).
 25

 In the second half of the 17th century, Dutch translations of French literature on surgery were donated to Edo University and translated into Japanese.
 With the help of these works, the study of surgery developed and several surgical schools were established.
 26